Chrome vs Chromium: Core Differences

 |Only provides support for basic, free codecs: Opus, Theora, Vorbis, VP8, VP9, and WAV

 There’s no singular answer.
 Choose the browser based on the use case.

-Generally, however, most people prefer using Chrome since it is easier to use and has a gamut of useful add-ons.
-Chrome offers a better Flash player, allows viewing of more online media content.
+- Generally, however, most people prefer using Chrome since it is easier to use and has a gamut of useful add-ons.
+Chrome offers a better Flash player, and allows viewing more online media content.
 For example, Chrome on Linux can stream Netflix videos which require H.264 support for HTML5 video.
 Chromium does not include this.

 - However, open-source developers may prefer using Chromium if they choose to modify the source code often.
 A major advantage is that Chromium allows Linux distributions that need open-source software to package a browser almost identical to Chrome.
 Linux distributors can also use Chromium as the default web browser in place of Firefox.

 Make the choice after careful and extensive analyses of what the browser requires.
 Since Chrome and Chromium can be operated simultaneously, it is possible to split requirements and execute functions on the browser most suited to them.